 2014 study in the Journal of Experimental Criminology measuring the effectiveness of community policing in the United States through a quantitative analysis of prior academic studies.

 2015 review of recent research and data that speak to issues of hate crimes motivated by various kinds of bias, with a focus on definitional issues in the United States and patterns abroad.

 2015 study from Stetson University published in Journal of Communications that explores violence in movies and video games and rates of societal violence over the same period.

 2014 review of studies and reports that provide insights into law enforcement actions and recent patterns in America.

-2014 review of research on capital punishment, including various studies that have attempted to quantify rates of innocence and the potential deterrence effect.
+2014 review of research on capital punishment, including studies that attempt to quantify rates of innocence and the potential deterrence effect on crime.

 2014 review of empirical data and recent academic studies on important issues related to the African-American community, including trends in crime, homicide and violence rates.

 2014 study from the RAND Corporation analyzes the results of a real-world trial of data-driven, predictive policing, assessing its budget impacts and ability to reduce property crime.